samdev0001/powerbi/Notebooks/PBI_04_04_Deployment_Pipelines.md

   - Dev
 3. Accidentely removed one report from Dev, Can i copy a report from test to dev?
   - No. (Work around is Request Admin to download PBIX file from test and publis pbix file to Dev)
+###**Clarifications

+Business request: We have two different PBIX files in Power BI and we need to merge these two PBIX files into ONE SINGLE PBIX file and deploy the code into DEV.
+How should we do this PBIX files merge sir?
+Kindly let us know.

 4.